circle514/circle514/README.md

 Hi, im a freshman in Computer Science hoping to start projects in github

-If you wish to message me, add me as a friend on discord "circle514"!
+If you wish to message me, add me as a friend on discord "circle514"

+people really dont understand how useful AI is for learning